MAJOR GRANTS

 When receiving a grant, the researcher undertakes to report on the results attained with the grant using Researchfish.
 The reporting period runs from February to March each year, but researchers may update their reporting throughout the year.

-Separate instructions on reporting via Researchfish will be sent to the grantees in January–February 2025.
+Separate instructions on reporting via Researchfish will be sent to the grantees in January–February.

-If the recipient fails to report the results, The Cancer Foundation Finland is entitled to request the return of the grant.
-Failure to report the results of a previously awarded grant might preclude the payment of future grants.
+The Cancer Foundation may require a grant to be returned, if the recipient fails to report on the results.
+Failure to account for the use of a previously awarded grant may preclude the payment of future grants.

 CHANGES TO INTENDED USE OF A GRANT

 If necessary, grantees may apply to change the intended use of the grant.
-The procedure must be agreed in advance with the Cancer Society of Finland.
+The procedure must be agreed in advance with the Cancer Foundation Finland.

 COMMUNICATIONS GUIDELINES